Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 Not terrible, though that would take longer than what we could do with the EUA.

-If the EUA is used, we could get expansion immediately by using the emergency status granted by the EUA process… it can be simple to some, but still pretty convoluted.
+If the EUA is used, we could get expansion immediately by using the emergency status granted by the EUA process.
+It can be simple to some, but still pretty convoluted.

-Don’t worry, there’s a whole section to explain what this all means.
+Don’t worry; there’s a whole section to explain what this all means.

-Then pediatric Novavax would be available while general approval goes through.
+Then, pediatric Novavax would be available while general approval goes through.

 And as long as Novavax is under EUA, the FDA can make it happen faster.

-Don’t be confused about my intentions here, I’m not against general approval; getting full approval would be fantastic… we should help make it happen when we get there.
+Don’t be confused about my intentions here; I’m not against general approval; getting full approval would be fantastic.
+We should help make it happen when we get there.

 Either way, that’s good news.